 The Tamar Valley is a special landscape that is defined and shaped by the rivers Tamar, Tavy and Lynher, and by the human activity focused around them.
 The area is famous for its mining heritage landscape and market gardening history, and is a haven for wildlife.

 All of Devon’s AONBs offer some amazing places to explore during Naturally Healthy May and all year round.
 Find out more on their websites:

-For more information on Devon’s natural environment visit the Natural Devon, (Devon Local Nature Partnership) website.
+For more information on Devon’s natural environment visit the Devon Local Nature Partnership website.

 Follow the Countryside Code